Create a Website Account - Manage notification subscriptions, save form progress and more.

 The County is working with a consultant to design 3 options to improve Miners Creek Rd., all of which include traffic calming, drainage improvements, and an adjacent soft surface trail.

-The County has yet to make a final decision as to whether it will keep or tear down the existing cabin.
+The County has decided to keep and remodel the existing cabin.

 The County’s code requires an applicant to conduct a wetland delineation, if required by the County’s Planning Department.
 Since the applicant is the County, the Housing Department hired Alpine Eco to conduct the delineation.
 Alpine Eco visited the project site and found no wetlands.